TraCR-National-UTC/TraCR-TMF/README.md

 * `rag/`: Contains RAG.ipynb and `Vector_Store_Index.ipynb` for RAG and vector indexing.
 * `supervised_learning/`: Contains `Fine_Tuning.ipynb` for model fine-tuning and `ARC_IT_dataset_evaluation.ipynb` for evaluation on the ARC-IT dataset.

-Additionally, trained model checkpoints (weights) from the 5-fold cross-validation fine-tuning process are available as a zip file hosted on Amazon S3: [model_ckpt_kfold.zip](https://tracr-tmf-models.s3.us-east-2.amazonaws.com/model_ckpt_kfold.zip).
+Additionally, trained model checkpoints from the 5-fold cross-validation fine-tuning process are available as a zip file hosted on Amazon S3: [model_ckpt_kfold.zip](https://tracr-tmf-models.s3.us-east-2.amazonaws.com/model_ckpt_kfold.zip).
 These can be downloaded and used for inference or further evaluatoin in the `ARC_IT_dataset_evaluation.ipynb` notebook within the supervised learning folder.

 ## **Getting Started**